graceclaudia19/Tubes2_FileSearch/README.md

 ![](./bin/demo.png)

 Feature :
-- Searching file using BFS algorithm for one file with specific filename
+- Search file using BFS algorithm for one file with specific filename
-- Searching file using BFS algorithm for many file with specific filename
+- Search file using BFS algorithm for many file with specific filename
-- Searching file using DFS algorithm for one file with specific filename
+- Search file using DFS algorithm for one file with specific filename
-- Searching file using DFS algorithm for many file with specific filename
+- Search file using DFS algorithm for many file with specific filename
+- Input speed setting in the visualization of graph
+- cute interface just like the designers(us) ! >.< -Sarah Azka

 ## How to Use
 ---